Roamzy Journal

 How Much Mobile Data Do You Really Need for Travel?

 It's one of the first questions travelers ask — and one of the most consistently misjudged.
 Ask most people how much data they'll need for a week abroad, and they'll say "10GB, just to be safe."
 The reality?
-Most travelers use between 2 and 4GB on a typical 7-day holiday.
+Most travelers use between 1.5 and 3GB on a typical 7-day holiday.

 International eSIM Guide: How to Stay Connected Abroad Without Overpaying